 "And I shall tutor him in the written word."
 Kyner told them.
 "I shall teach him matters of statecraft, as well as politics, and literature, as well as history."

-"Are you sure Kyner, an ill-tempered warrior, can handle the boy's education, Menw?"
-Efrawg asked uncertainly.
+"Are you sure Kyner, an ill-tempered warrior, can handle the boy's education?"
+Efrawg asked uncertainly, looking over at Menw.
 "Perhaps a clergyman would be better suited to handling the boy's learning?"

 "Oh very well, perhaps I can get a monk to assist with his education."
-He looked over at the druid.
+He sighed, looking over at the druid.
 "Unless you think you could teach him better, old friend?"

 As usual, Menw simply looked at them and said nothing.